 Currently, the VRD is equipped with several features for double-checking, scrutinizing, and handling false positives – that is, instances when sequences have been found and given low distance metric values, even though they do not exemplify an actual instance of reuse.
 As previously discussed, this may for example concern sequences containing text, black frames, or talking heads.
 However, the toolkit does not include any features for scrutinizing and handling false negatives – i.e. instances when a correct sequence has not been found and is thus excluded from the matching results.
 For instance, false negatives may appear if a video contains lots of still images or slow visual movements, which can cause correct matches to be “pushed out” of the top 250 closest neighbors for each analysed frame (see discussion in section Step 3.
 Calculate similarity neighbours.
 Adding features for double-checking false negatives is thus another possible area of future development.

 So is improving the database structure that underlies the toolkit, which could be enhanced to better handle multiple fingerprints from the same set of images.
 We also believe that much could be done regarding the structured and large-scale testing of the performance of the toolkit, for example based on the use of different CNNs, different kinds of source materials, and different tools for calculating nearest similarity neighbors.
 Given the possibility to embed complex plots, graphs, tables, and visualizations in Jupyter Notebooks, there are also many opportunities to develop how matching results are shown.
 In many cases, however, these solutions need to be customized to the specific dataset and research questions that are explored.
-For instance, the possibility to present matching results in graphic visualizations in a relevant way is heavily dependent on the size of datasets, which makes it difficult to embed general features in toolkits such the VRD.
+For instance, the possibility to present matching results in graphic visualizations in a relevant way is heavily dependent on the size of datasets, which makes it difficult to embed general features in toolkits such as the VRD.
 One of the great advantages of Jupyter Notebooks, however, is that users have every opportunity to add and remove features from the VRD toolkit by themselves.
 A good place to start is by using the Plotly library, which is currently embedded in the VRD.

 Areas of future development aside, we hope that this article has demonstrated the potential of using machine learning to explore audiovisual reuse and showcased the possibilities of using the VRD to navigate historic archives in new ways.